Tiger-head shoes: Region distribution

-Tiger-head shoes are popular in North China, especially in Hebei, Henan, Shanxi, Shandong, Shanxi provinces.
+Tiger-head shoes are popular in North China, especially in Hebei, Henan, Shandong, Shanxi and Shaanxi provinces.
 Different areas have formed different ways of making tiger-head shoes.
 In the southern part of Hebei province, the embroidery type is most well-known.

 Culture

 In Chinese culture, the tiger is seen as sturdy and mighty with the title of "king of the beasts".
 Thus, when it is mentioned, people will naturally feel a sense of power and fright.
 As a result, the expressions concerning tiger, such as the tiger's roar (虎啸 (huxiao)), its frightful appearance (虎威 (huwei)), and the phrase "vigorous as a tiger" (虎虎有生气 (huhuyoushengqi)) came into being, along with worship of the creature.

-When a child is growing up, he would come across a series of accidents or even calamities caused by nature or society.
+"When a child is growing up, he would come across a series of accidents or even calamities caused by nature or society.
 These accidents and calamities need to be conquered, so that the child can grow up healthily.
 Therefore, he is expected to become burly, dignified, and vigorous like a tiger, and possess all the inner qualities of a tiger as well.
-One major embodiment of this hope is to embroider the patterns of a tiger's heads on shoe toes and uppers.
+One major embodiment of this hope is to embroider the patterns of a tiger's heads on shoe toes and uppers."

 In other words, tiger or tiger-head patterns are used to exorcise evil spirits and accelerate the "tigerous temperament" of a child.